sjmittal/flink-clickhouse-sink/README.md

 ```

 ## Roadmap
-- [ ] reading files from "failed-records-path"
+- [ ] handle "failed-records" for other providers
-- [ ] migrate to gradle
+- [ ] add test cases